Arlanthir/notes/programs/Docker.md

-docker-compose rm       # Removes all stopped containers docker-compose down     # Removes all containers docker-compose down -v  # Removes all containers and volumes (clearing the disks) docker exec -it <container> /bin/bash    # Grab a shell of the container
+docker-compose rm       # Removes all stopped containers docker-compose down     # Removes all containers docker-compose down -v  # Removes all containers and volumes (clearing the disks) docker-compose rm -fsv <service>         # Removes specific container and its volumes docker exec -it <container> /bin/bash    # Grab a shell of the container
 ```